-Use Roth conversions to make sure your tax deduction doesn’t go to waste!
+Use Roth conversions to make the most of your tax deduction!

 If you have dollars in a pre-tax IRA or 401(k), you pay taxes when you withdraw those funds.
-But if you have other sources of income and don’t need your retirement funds to pay long-term care expenses, you can harness that unused tax deduction with Roth conversions, creating tax-free income for you or your loved ones down the road.
+But if you have other sources of income and don’t need your retirement funds to pay long-term care expenses, you may be able to harness that unused tax deduction with Roth conversions, creating tax-free income for you or your loved ones down the road.
 How?

 Roth IRAs grow tax-free and all qualified withdrawals are also tax-free.
 If you have funds in a pre-tax retirement account, you can “convert” those dollars to a Roth account, pay taxes on the converted amount today, and let those funds grow tax-free going forward.

-Funds in a Roth IRA grow tax-free, and all withdrawals are tax-free for you AND any beneficiaries you leave them to after you pass away.
-You have tax-free access to these funds anytime, but if you don’t use them, they pass as a tax-free inheritance to your loved ones!
+Funds in a Roth IRA grow tax-free, and qualified withdrawals are tax-free for you AND any beneficiaries you leave them to after you pass away.
+You’ll still have tax-free access to these funds if you’re over age 59.5, but if you don’t use them, they pass as a tax-free inheritance to your loved ones!

 Let’s look at how you pass an IRA to the next generation.
 When you pass away: